top of page

 “I’ll check out some shops while you get your haircut,” I said, eyeing Sierra and Ulta.
 I had no business shopping, but who knew?
 Maybe something would be worth the sacrifice.

-I wandered through the aisles, but nothing caught my eye.
+I strolled through the aisles, but nothing caught my attention.
 After a while, I decided to check on Trent.
-His barber wasn’t far—just a 15-minute walk across the parking lot.
+His barber’s shop was just a 15-minute walk across the parking lot.

-As I strolled through the lot, an unexpected self-awareness washed over me.
-I looked down at my sweatpants and UGG slippers.
-They were casual enough for an "errands chic" style, yet possibly too relaxed.
-I wondered, to an onlooker, how did I look?
-Did I seem purposeful or did I look like someone wandering without direction?
+As I strolled through the lot, an unexpected wave of self-awareness washed over me.
+I glanced down at my sweatpants and UGG slippers.
+They were casual enough for an “errands chic” style, but perhaps too relaxed.
+I couldn’t help but wonder, to an onlooker, how did I appear?
+Did I seem purposeful or did I look like someone lost in thought?

-The thought snowballed.
+The thought snowballed in my mind.
 What if they thought I was waiting to ask for spare change?
-What if I looked aimless?
-An otherwise routine walk now felt heavy with imagined scrutiny.
+What if I appeared aimless?
+An otherwise routine walk now felt heavy with the imagined scrutiny of others.

 Is this the experience of being homeless?
 I pondered.
 Both unseen and intensely scrutinized, as if examined closely.
 This understanding made my breathing and pace slow down.